ReinboldV/lms2/docs/_build/html/_sources/examples_pyomo.rst.txt

 Working with Pyomo
 ==================

-The LMS2 library is based on the pyomo package.
+The pyomo-lmes is a library based on the pyomo package.
 Some references for documentation, exercices and examples :

     - Documentation on the pyomo language is available at : http://www.pyomo.org/documentation/
     - Get started with Pyomo : https://github.com/Pyomo/PyomoGettingStarted